 I’m also interested to see the old houses where the animals were kept downstairs and the family lived overhead…

 From Lahardan Financial Chief Investment Strategist Leon Wilfan:

-If I’m able to go to 1 new place this New Year it will be Hainan, China.
+If I’m able to go to one new place this New Year it will be Seoul, Korea.

 From Globe-Trotting Correspondent Paul Terhorst:

-If I’m able to go to one new place this New Year, Vicki and I will be headed to Sarajevo, Bosnia and Herzegovina.
+If we’re able to go to one new place this New Year, Vicki and I will be headed to Sarajevo, Bosnia and Herzegovina.

 From Overseas Property Alert Contributor Lee Harrison:

 Lying just 50 miles southeast of Mexico City, Puebla is #1 on my travel list for 2020.
 It’s one of the largest and most beautiful Spanish-colonial environments you’ll find, yet it offers a low cost of living and inexpensive properties.
 I spent a few days traveling through the area in 1998 and have wanted to go back for an in-depth visit ever since.

 Puebla is a town of around 2.5 million people—with an international airport—that manages to feel like a small community in many ways.